Background pattern

 Alergical 0.5 mg/ 0.1 mg/ g Cream

-• If you consider that any of the side effects you experience are serious or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.
+• If you consider that any of the adverse effects you are suffering from is serious or if you notice any adverse effect not mentioned in this prospectus, inform your doctor or pharmacist.

-Alergical Cream is an anti-inflammatory medication (association of two corticosteroids) used on the skin to reduce inflammation, allergic reactions, and excessive multiplication of skin cells (hyperproliferation).
+Alergical Cream is an anti-inflammatory medication (an association of two corticosteroids) used on the skin to reduce inflammation, allergic reactions, and reactions with excessive cell multiplication (hyperproliferation).
 Therefore, it reduces redness (erythema), fluid accumulation (edema), and exudate on the inflamed skin.
 It also relieves itching, burning, or pain.

 Alergical Cream is indicated for the treatment of acute forms of:

-• Exogenous eczema caused by factors such as allergy to a substance that has come into contact with the skin (allergic contact dermatitis), substances commonly used such as soap (irritant contact dermatitis), eczema with itchy eruption on hands and feet (dyshidrotic eczema) or common eczema.
+• Exogenous eczema due to causes such as allergy to a substance that has come into contact with the skin (allergic contact dermatitis), to substances of habitual use such as soap (irritant contact dermatitis), eczema with eruption and itching on hands and feet (dyshidrotic eczema), or common eczema.

 • Eczema related to patient factors (endogenous eczema), such as atopic dermatitis or neurodermatitis.